Megagig/To-Do-List-App/README.md

 # 📖 To-do List App <a name="about-project"></a>

-In this project, you will be able to add item to list via form, Remove items from list by clicking the close button etc
+In this project, you will be able to add item to list via form, Remove items from list by clicking the remove button.
+This project will help you understand the basics of DOM manipulation.

 ## 🛠 Built With <a name="built-with"> </a>